jrp244/byu-cs324/lab-shell-pipeline/README.md

      illustration of what the final product should look like is shown below:

      <img src="redirection.png" width="400">

-     If your command hangs, it is likely because some descriptors have accidentally been left open.
-Check, check, and check again.
    - Run the executable in the context of the child process using `execve()`.
  - In the parent process:
    - Put the child process in its own process group, for which the group ID is